Abhishek-Tripathi-super/Loan-Approval/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, reach out via [your email or GitHub profile].
+For any inquiries, reach out via abhi.ds9540@gmail.com.